2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 505|Version unreadable|E_VERSION_UNREADABLE
 506|Password invalid|E_PASSWORD_INVALID

-Error E_PASSWORD_INVALID should contain a `ClientRole` flag integer which specifies any roles which were denied because of invalid passwords.
+Error E_PASSWORD_INVALID should contain a `DeviceRole` flag integer which specifies any roles which were denied because of invalid passwords.

 ### Global notification: `disconnect`